Murder of Eldon Maguan

-On July 2, 1991, Eldon Maguan, a 25 year old engineering student at De La Salle University, was shot in the head by Rolito Go, a 43 year old construction magnate in a road rage incident at Wilson Street in Little Baguio, San Juan, Metro Manila, the Philippines.
+On July 2, 1991, Eldon Maguan, a 25 year old engineering student at De La Salle University, was shot in the head by Rolito Go, a 43 year old construction magnate in a road rage incident at Wilson Street in Little Baguio, San Juan, Metro Manila, Philippines.

 Six days after the shooting incident, Go turned himself in to the San Juan police and was charged with murder.
 In 1993, Go was convicted of murder by the Pasig Regional Trial Court for a 40-year jail term.

 Shooting

 On July 2, 1991, Eldon Maguan was driving his car along the one-way section of Wilson Street headed towards Pedro Guevarra Street in Little Baguio, San Juan, Metro Manila, when Rolito Go — who had recently fought with his girlfriend at Cravings Bakeshop & Restaurant — drove away from the restaurant while counterflowing on the one-way section of Wilson Street.
 In doing so, he nearly hit Maguan's car at the intersection of Wilson Street and Jose Abad Santos Street.
 Go then alighted his car, walked over to Maguan's car, and shot him in the head while inside his vehicle.
 Go then fled the scene on his car.